classgraph/classgraph/README.md

     fastClassPathScanner.classpathContentsModifiedSinceScan();
 ```

+**Blacklisting and whitelisting package prefixes in the constructor:** The constructor specifies whitelisted package prefixes to scan, e.g. `new FastClasspathScanner("com.xyz.widget")` will scan inside package `com.xyz.widget` as well as any child packages like `com.xyz.widget.button`.
+If no whitelisted packages are specified (i.e. if the constructor is called without arguments), or if one of the whitelisted package names is "" or "/", all classfiles in the classpath will be scanned.
+If a package name is prefixed with "-", e.g. "-com.xyz.otherthing", then that package is blacklisted, rather than whitelisted.
+The final list of packages scanned is the set of whitelisted packages minus the set of blacklisted packages.

-The `.match...()` methods (e.g. .matchSubclassesOf()) take [MatchProcessors](https://github.com/lukehutch/fast-classpath-scanner/tree/master/src/main/java/io/github/lukehutch/fastclasspathscanner/matchprocessor) as one of their arguments, which are single-method classes (i.e. FunctionalInterfaces).
+**Using Java 8 method references:** The `.match...()` methods (e.g. .matchSubclassesOf()) take [MatchProcessors](https://github.com/lukehutch/fast-classpath-scanner/tree/master/src/main/java/io/github/lukehutch/fastclasspathscanner/matchprocessor) as one of their arguments, which are single-method classes (i.e. FunctionalInterfaces).
 Java 8 method references may also be used as FunctionalInterfaces, e.g. List::add:

 ```java
 List<Class<? extends Node>> collector = new ArrayList<>();